 Do you intend to work in the creative industries in the Netherlands as an employee and do you have non-EU nationality?
 Then special rules apply.
 Freelancers can apply for a residence permit as entrepreneur.
 For work in paid employment, a combined permit for work and stay (GVVA) is required.

 Do you want to work for a Dutch employer in the Dutch creative industries?
 Then you need a combined permit for work and stay (GVVA).
 You can file the application yourself, but your employer is likely to do it for you.
 The IND (Immigration and Naturalization Service) issues the permit.

-With top positions in the sectors of dance, classical music, opera, musical, theater and cultural workplaces the labor market test is not carried out; this means that the employer is not required to search for suitable candidates in the Netherlands or other EU countries before he can hire a foreign employee.
+For top positions in the sectors of dance, classical music, opera, musical, theatre and the cultural field, the labour market test is not required; this means that an employer is not obliged to search for suitable candidates in the Netherlands or other EU countries before he can hire a non- EU employee.

 The following conditions apply for this sector:

 - your position is a top position within the cultural industries.
 This categorization depends on your monthly salary.
 You can find the benchmark amounts here